- Advertisement -spot_img

 It can’t be stressed enough that if you don’t want your press release to be discarded by the publications you have contacted you will have to work hard at creating a story that says something interesting and offers something worthwhile that their audience will engage with.

-Try to come up with a worthwhile quote
+Trying to come up with a worthwhile quote

-If you come up with what could be classed as a lazy quote you can’t really expect your press release to have the impact it could be capable of if you can come up with something worthwhile.
+If you come up with what could be classed as a lazy quote you can’t expect your press release to have the impact it could be capable of if you can come up with something worthwhile.

 Churning out the usual corporate messages and standard words of praise from the CEO isn’t going to cut it and these bland and stereotypical quotes won’t fire the imagination and interest of editors and writers tasked with reading your press release.